Follow Explore Essaouira on Instagram

 Before boarding the bus

 Show your tickets at the check in desk.
 If you have booked online you do not need to print your tickets out.
-Just show the PDF on your phone.
+Just show the pdf confirmation on your phone.

 There is overhead luggage space for small bags onboard the bus.
 We recommend keeping valuables (passports, money, laptops, kindles, etc.) with you on the bus.